Skip to main content

 Oracle Analytics Bootcamp

-In Oracle Analytics Semantic Modeler, the Presentation Layer is the final layer in the data modeling flow — it's what end users interact with when building analyses and dashboards.
+In Oracle Analytics Semantic Modeler, the Presentation Layer serves as the final stage in the data modeling process — it is the interface that end users engage with when creating analyses and dashboards.

-The Presentation Layer provides a business-friendly view of your data model.
-It organizes and simplifies logical objects (tables, columns, hierarchies), and allows you to control the visibility, naming, and grouping of elements within subject areas.
+This layer offers a business-friendly view of your data model by organizing and simplifying logical objects such as tables, columns, and hierarchies.
+It also allows you to control the visibility, naming, and grouping of elements within subject areas, making the data more accessible and intuitive for users.

 Semantic model